-Parentheses: How to Use ( ) Correctly - The Write Practice
+Parentheses: How to Use ( ) Correctly

 People ask me all the time (and by all the time, I mean never), “Liz, what is your favorite grammatical/punctuational structure?”
-It’s hard to narrow it down to just one (although you’re probably already aware of my love for the Oxford comma), but if I happened to be in a life-or-death of language situation, it would probably be the parenthetical statement.
+It’s hard to narrow it down to just one (although you’re probably already aware of my love for the Oxford comma), but if I happened to be in a life-or-death of language situation, it would probably be parentheses, or to be more specific, the parenthetical statement.

 I bet you already figured that out.